 Thank you for purchasing this smoke alarm.
 It is an important part of your family's home safety plan.
-You can trust this product to provide the highest quality safety protection.
+You can trust KIDDE Safety to provide the highest quality safety products.
 We know you expect nothing less when the lives of your family are at stake.

 For your convenience, write down the following information.
-If you call our Consumer Hotline, these are the first questions you will be asked.
-Smoke Alarm Model Number (located on back of alarm): Date Code (located on back of alarm): The National Fire Protection Association (NFPA) and the manufacturer recommend replacing this alarm ten years from the date code.
-Date of Purchase: Where Purchased:
+If you call our Customer Hotline, these are the first questions you will be asked.

+Smoke Alarm Model Number (located on back of alarm):

+Date Code (located on back of alarm).
+The National Fire Protection Association (NFPA) and the manufacturer recommend replacing this alarm ten years from the date code:

+Date of Purchase:

+Where Purchased:

-This product is designed to detect products of combustion using the ionization technique.
+The lon portion of this alarm detects products of combustion using the ionization technique.
 It contains 0.9 microcurie of Americium 241, a radioactive material.
 Distributed under U.S. NRC License No. 32-23858-01E.
 Manufactured in compliance with U.S. NRC safety criteria in 10 CFR 32.27.
 The purchaser is exempt from any regulatory requirements.